Jarring Mission: History

 On 28 February 1973, during a visit in Washington, DC, Israeli Prime Minister Golda Meir agreed with the then U.S National Security Advisor Henry Kissinger's peace proposal based on "security versus sovereignty" in which Israel would accept Egyptian sovereignty over all of the Sinai Peninsula, and Egypt would accept Israeli presence in some Sinai strategic positions.
 The talks continued under Jarring's auspices until 1973 but bore no results.
 After 1973, the Jarring Mission was replaced by bilateral and multilateral peace conferences.

 The impasse in Jarring's efforts appears to be related to differing interpretations of the Security Council resolution.
 Israel insisted that any efforts should be undertaken with the goal of direct peace negotiations between Israel and the Arab states and that no territory concessions could be contemplated without the prospect of a lasting peace.
 The Arab states and the Soviet Union maintained that there would be no direct talks with Israel (in keeping with the Khartoum Resolution) and that withdrawals were a precondition for any further talks.

 At the time of his appointment, Jarring was the Swedish ambassador to the Soviet Union, and he maintained his ambassadorship during the mission.
 Critics have since pointed out that Jarring had to manage a difficult conflict of interest since he had to maintain his duties as Swedish ambassador to the Soviet Union while he tried to facilitate talks in which the Soviet Union had its own interests.

-An unpublished study, reported in 2010, of the Jarring Mission claims that Jarring's efforts actually paved the way for the future peace talks and so were more significant than is commonly assumed.
+An unpublished study, reported in 2010, of the Jarring Mission argued that Jarring's efforts actually paved the way for the future peace talks and so were more significant than is commonly assumed.